ggnmngt/weather-getaway/README.md

 # Weather Getaway App

-Discover your dream vacation destination based on preferred temperature with WeatherGetaway!

 This web application allows users to search for cities based on temperature criteria.
 The application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 ## Features